Battle of Castillon: Aftermath

+The day after the battle, Jean Bureau besieged the castle with his artillery, and the English defenders surrendered on 19 July, becoming prisoners of war.

-With Talbot's death, English authority in Gascony eroded and the French retook Bordeaux on 19 October.
+With Talbot's death and the destruction of his army, English authority in Gascony eroded and the French retook Bordeaux on 19 October.
 It was not apparent to either side that the period of conflict was over.
 In hindsight, the battle marks a decisive turning point in history, and is cited as the endpoint of the period known as the Hundred Years' War.
 This was a major European battle won through the extensive use of field artillery.

 Henry VI of England lost his mental capacity in late 1453, which led to the outbreak of the Wars of the Roses in England.
 Some have speculated that learning of the defeat at Castillon led to his mental collapse.
 The English Crown lost all its continental possessions except for the Pale of Calais, which was the last English possession in mainland France, and the Channel Islands, historically part of the Duchy of Normandy and thus of the Kingdom of France.
 Calais was lost in 1558.
-The Channel Islands have remained British Crown Dependencies to the present day, except for their German occupation during World War II.
+The Channel Islands have remained British Crown Dependencies to the present day, though they were subject to German occupation during World War II.

 A casualty after the battle of Castillon was Pierre II de Montferrand, husband of Mary Plantagenet, illegitimate daughter of the Duke of Bedford and a granddaughter of Henry IV of England.
 While returning to France after being exiled in England, Montferrand was arrested and taken to Poitiers where he was tried by a commission.
-Having been found guilty he was beheaded and quartered, possibly on the orders of Charles VII, at Poitiers, in July 1454.
+Having been found guilty he was beheaded and quartered, possibly on the orders of Charles VII, at Poitiers, on 31 July 1454.
 Montferrand was one of only a few nobles known to have been executed for treason during the reign of Charles VII.